moderncraft1234/villager-os/README.md

 - [X] automatically sets wallpaper for i3 also walpapers are fully customizable
 - [X] only available on arch
 - [x] soon available on debian basd distributions

+- Still to be added
+ - [ ] option menu for installer within the script maybe on a second branch
+ - [ ] options to choose from window managers
+ - [ ] options to choose what bootloader configuration you want